This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 If you think it’s awkward to sit by yourself, it is.
 If you bring a book or a crossword puzzle, or something to occupy your time, it will feel less weird.

-Sitting outside or sitting at the bar also helps you feel more comfortable eating at a restaurant by yourself.
+Sitting outside or sitting at the bar also helps you feel more comfortable eating by yourself.

 14. GO WALKING

 Arriving in a new country is overwhelming.
-You’re instantly immersed in an unfamiliar culture.
+You’re instantly immersed in an unfamiliar culture and all your senses are on high alert.
 One of the best ways to adjust, is to sign up for a walking tour of the city.

 Most major cities offer free or paid walking tours.
 It’s a great way to get your bearings and meet fellow travelers with the help of a local guide.